conbojs/conbo-example-react/README.md

 commands and services.

-This example uses the [Conbine](https://www.npmjs.com/package/conbine) build of ConboJS, which is ConboJS with all the view classes removed.
+This example uses the [Conbine](https://www.npmjs.com/package/conbine) build of ConboJS, which is ConboJS with all the view classes removed, and creates a context that is available globally via an `import`.

+This approach benefits from its simplicity and requires less code than other approaches, as there's no properties to pass or `contextType`s to set, like using the React Context API.

 To run the example, open a command line and enter: